 This depends a bit on you and how excited you are to try new things.
-We suggest you put in a fairly general request (maybe just specify the food types you like e.g. Italian, and any you don’t e.g. shellfish) and then see which proposal you like best.
-Once you have chosen a chef, feel free to work with them to adjust the menu (e.g.change the desert they proposed).
-You can message them to discuss this, and they just then need to update the proposal
+We suggest you put in a fairly general request (maybe just specify the cuisines you like e.g. Italian, anything specific you don’t e.g. shellfish, and some context e.g. its a birthday) and then see which proposal you like best.
+Once you have found a chef you like, feel free to work with them to adjust the menu (e.g.change the desert they proposed).
+You can message them through the platform to discuss this, and they just then need to update the proposal before you accept it.

 Of course!
-Often customers will be inspired by a picture or menu on our Inspire me page or see a profile they like.
-After you submit a meal request, you can specifically invite any chef on our platform to propose on your meal request.
-Just press the ‘invite’ button.
+Often customers will be inspired by a picture on our Inspirations page or see a profile they like.
+After you submit a meal request, you can specifically invite any chef on our platform to propose on your meal request by pressing the ‘invite’ button on their profile.

 More than a week is recommend, especially for popular times like a Saturday night or if you want to book a in-demand chef.
 That being said, last minute ‘day before’ requests can often get picked up by chefs who decide to work last minute.

 Generally, a reasonable number of chefs will respond the same day you post your request.
 Most customers make a decision after getting 2-4 proposals.
 The key is to make a decision fairly quickly as otherwise there is a greater chance the chef has already accepted another job

 There is no charge or commitment if you cancel a request before confirming a booking with a chef through our site